 In terms of the environmental law in Israel, there is no primary legislation or secondary legislation that directly deals with the treatment of contaminated soils.
 For several years, a bill is being promoted on contaminated land that is still not accepted, however, it is already known that this bill intends to apply retroactively responsibility on land pollution.
 Today, in the absence of a specific and comprehensive legal arrangement on the subject, treatment of contaminated soils is performed by the Environment Ministry using the Hazardous Substances Law.
 Sometimes, you may also find instructions on the subject of additional conditions of a business license or a building permit.
 For example in the US - comprehensive federal legislation exists : the Environmental Response Act, the Compensation and Liability Act (CERCLA), better known as "Superfund".
 The purpose of this legislation is the projection of strict liability on a number of factors, which are related in the present, or were related, in one way or another, to pollution of soil with dangerous substances.
 This responsibility rests jointly and severally.
 Most of the power of these laws lies in the fact that this sweeping liability has retroactive application.
 Furthermore, the law defines what is contaminated land, and makes provisions for the preparation of programs for the treatment of contaminated sites.
 The law establishes a mechanism whereby the responsibility for cleaning the land, or to cover cleaning expenses, is established.

-In the absence of legislation, we can help you find your way with regulations and administrative guidelines issued by the Ministry of Environmental Protection, and assist in planning and formulation of a strategy and of action for cleaning and rehabilitation of contaminated soil, with constant legal review of the legality of the demands presented to you.
+In the absence of legislation, our lawyers can help you find your way with environmental regulations and administrative guidelines issued by the Ministry of Environmental Protection, and assist in planning and formulation of a strategy and of action for cleaning and rehabilitation of contaminated soil, with constant legal review of the legality of the demands presented to you.